040code/040code/_posts/2017-11-24-runners-on-the-spot.md

 </a>

 ## Warning
 Be aware that prices of a spot instance can change over the time and instances can be terminated without a warning.
-Last black firday prices of spot instances went up to over 2 dollar occasionally.
+Last black Friday prices of spot instances went up to over 2 dollar occasionally.